QQ1530667/trg/README.md

 #### Variable expansion:

-Variables are expanded by enclosing the variable name in braces (example: `{wkb.version}`).
+Variables are expanded by enclosing the variable name in braces (example: `{wkb.download-dir}`).
 Both internal variables (those that can be accessed with the `set` command) and environment variables can be expanded.

 Alternate variables can be specified within braces, separated by `:` (example: `{XDG_CONFIG_HOME:XDG_CONFIG_HOME_DEFAULT}`).
 If a variable does not exist or is empty, the next alternate will be tried.
 This feature is used internally to set `wkb.config-dir` because the `XDG_CONFIG_HOME` environment variable may not be set.